top of page

 Conclusion

-Copper Sulfate in the past was used widely in the medical field both with humans and animals.
-Almost all copper sulfate used in the medical field is now for animals to help with infections and also to help restore low copper levels within an animal like a cow.
+Blue Vitriol in the past was used widely in the medical field both with humans and animals.
+Almost all copper sulfate used in the medical field is now for animals to help with infections as a copper fungicide and also to help restore low copper levels within an animal like a cow.

 bottom of page